dojo/cli-create-app/README.md

 `@dojo/cli-create-app` generates a skeleton project structure for Dojo 2 into a directory using the the `--name` argument provided.

-All the dependencies have been pre-installed using `npm` including two `@dojo/cli` commands; [`@dojo/cli-build-webpack`](https://github.com/dojo/cli-build) and [`@dojo/cli-test-intern`](https://github.com/dojo/cli-test-intern).
+All the dependencies are pre-installed using `npm` including two `@dojo/cli` commands; [`@dojo/cli-build-app`](https://github.com/dojo/cli-build-app) and [`@dojo/cli-test-intern`](https://github.com/dojo/cli-test-intern).

-To start using the application, `cd` into the directory and run `dojo build --watch` which will build and serve the application on port `9999`.
+To start using the application, `cd` into the directory and run `dojo build --mode dev --watch memory --serve` which will build and serve the application on port `9999`.
 Open [http://localhost:9999](http://localhost:9999) in a modern browser (Chrome, FF, Safari, IE11 or Edge) to run the application.

-For testing the application run `dojo test`, which will build the application (`src` and `tests`) and run all test in node.
+To build the tests, run `dojo build --mode test`.
+This will output to `output/test`.

-When ready to create a production build run `dojo build`, the output will be available in the `dist` directory.
+When ready to create a production build run `dojo build`, the output will be available in the `output/dist` directory.

 ## How do I contribute?